themarquisdesheric/amber-health/src/pages/articles/2020-02-10-how-endometriosis-is-diagnosed.md

 <h3>Surgery + Biopsy Specimens</h3>

-Surgery with confirmation of biopsy specimens is the <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">only definitive diagnostic tool</a> for confirming endometriosis!
-Laparoscopy surgery is the most common diagnostic surgery and is also considered the <a href="https://womenssurgerycentertn.com/122/endometriosis-surgery" target="_blank" rel="noopener noreferrer">gold standard of treatment</a> for the disease.
+Surgery with confirmation of biopsy specimens is the <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">only definitive diagnostic tool</a> for confirming endometriosis.
+Laparoscopic surgery is the most common diagnostic surgery and is also considered the <a href="https://womenssurgerycentertn.com/122/endometriosis-surgery" target="_blank" rel="noopener noreferrer">gold standard of treatment</a> for the disease.

 <blockquote>First, it is important to note that endometriosis can only be diagnosed surgically and pathologically.
 This means that for endometriosis to be diagnosed a surgery is required to evaluate for endometriosis.
 A specimen suspicious for endometriosis will be sent to the pathologist for confirmation.